Adamnite/A1/README.md

-# A1 Language: <br/> Develop smart contracts for the Adamnite blockchain
+# A1: <br/> Develop smart contracts for the Adamnite blockchain

 [![License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat)](https://github.com/m-peko/bitflags/blob/master/LICENSE)
 [![Build](https://github.com/Adamnite/A1/actions/workflows/build.yml/badge.svg)](https://github.com/Adamnite/A1/actions/workflows/build.yml)
 [![Codecov](https://codecov.io/gh/Adamnite/A1/branch/main/graph/badge.svg?token=YBUVS7JAEQ)](https://codecov.io/gh/Adamnite/A1)

 A1 programming language is a high-level programming language for developing smart contracts for the Adamnite blockchain.
-With its light syntax, it primarily strives for simplicity and ease of use.
+With its light syntax, it primarily strives for simplicity and ease of use while retaining the scalability and security required to write immutable multi-party smart contracts.

 <p align="center">
     <a href="#getting-started">Getting started</a> |